Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs.md

 ## Before You Begin

-set up with MM
+- Work with Macrometa personnel to get credentials and access.
-plan waiting room (which page, queue type) collect info you will need
+- Plan waiting room (which page, queue type)
+- Collect info you will need

 ## Set Up the Waiting Room

-1. Create an Origin
-2. Create a Domain
+1. Get API key
-3. Configure VWRs EdgeWorker
+2. Configure VWRs EdgeWorker
-4. Activate?
+3. Create a Domain

 ## Next Steps

-- Set up logs
 - Get metrics
 - Review usage